Friday 1st Jan 2016

 Alternate between discreet background acting, waiting, whispering without actually making sound, watching David Yates direct the actors, listening to the camera guys talk, letting the make-up artists touch up your burgundy lips and wondering what time, day and month it is now.

 Return to costume and make-up headquarters.
 Find the tent shaking, people speaking in panicked whispers.
 Get evacuated because there are gale-force winds threatening to collapse the whole thing.
-Take out all 23 bobby pins from your hair and wipe off your lipstick in the mini-van.
+Take out all 23 hairgrips from your hair and wipe off your lipstick in the mini-van.

 Get the train home.
 Read email asking you to come back the next day to do it all again.